Easi Campers

 When is the best time to go campervanning in the UK?

 The United Kingdom is notorious for having unpredictable weather, which is something to consider when renting a campervan.
-The average rainfall is 45 inches, so if you head in fall or winter, be ready with an umbrella or two!
+The average rainfall is 1,041mm (45 in) so if you head in fall or winter, be ready with an umbrella or two!

 The best time to go campervanning depends on the type of vacation you want to have.
-Temperatures are, on average, around 61℉, although this varies a lot between different areas across the United Kingdom and depends on the time of year.
+Temperatures are, on average, around 50°F (10°C), although this varies a lot between different areas across the United Kingdom and depends on the time of year.

 Spring (March-May): Spring is a stunning time to visit the United Kingdom as roads are relatively quiet, the weather is warming up, and plants and animals are waking up for the milder days.
-The average temperature in the UK for March, April, and May is between 54℉ and 64℉, but this varies quite a lot depending on what part of the country you’re in!
+The average temperature in the UK for March, April, and May is around 49°F (10°C), but this varies quite a lot depending on what part of the country you’re in!

-If you enjoy colder climates, the average temperature in the northern states for March is below 50℉, so it might be worth heading there to catch the last bit of snow.
+If you enjoy colder climates, the average temperature in the northern parts of the UK for March is below 50°F, so it might be worth heading there to catch the last bit of snow.
 Be sure to rent a campervan with a reliable heating source, as temperatures can unexpectedly drop pretty low during the night.

-Summer (June-August): Summertime can get hot, with the highest temperature in 2022 recorded as 104.5℉ in Lincolnshire.
-The summer average is usually between 59℉ and 77℉.
+Summer (June-August): Summertime can get hot, with occasional heatwaves, and the average summer temperature in 2025 was around 61°F (16°C).
 If you’re considering in summer, be mindful that roads, beaches, campsites, and wild park-ups get busy as this is peak season.

-The north of the UK is always colder than the south, so if summer is the only time you can visit but you’re not a fan of scorching rays, it might be worth heading to the northern states to find some cool relief.
+The north of the UK is always colder than the south, so if summer is the only time you can visit but you’re not a fan of scorching rays, it might be worth heading to the northern parts of the UK to find some cool relief.

 Fall (September-November): Fall brings more than just pumpkins and Halloween.
 As temperatures begin to fall, so does the rain, and the weather can become somewhat unsettled.
 Don’t let the thought of some wet days in your motorhome put you off!
 You can see the magic of fall in the red and orange crispy leaves that scatter themselves on pathways and the roadside.
-The average fall temperature in the UK is between 48℉ and 63℉, so all you need is a coat and a pair of waterproof boots.
+The average fall temperature in the UK is around 50°F (10°C), so all you need is a coat and a pair of waterproof boots.

 Winter (December-February): Along with many holiday festivities at the beginning of the season, winter can also be a good time to travel in a campervan, as long as you can cope with some chilly, rainy days!
-The average winter temperature ranges between 32℉ and 45℉, but the further north you head, the colder (and snowier) it becomes!
+The average winter temperature is around 40°F (5°C), but the further north you head, the colder (and snowier) it becomes!
 Across the UK, during winter, there are festivals and markets to get everyone into the holiday spirit.

 How long do you need in the UK for a campervan vacation?